 I did the first sketches of this view last spring.
 The weather was hot and the leaves were just opening on the trees.
 This Ink & Watercolour illustration shows 2 derelict mills near Achnacroish.
 I spent a happy weekend camped there.
 There are so many bits of Lismore I have still to explore.
 I`m sure I will be posting more views soon.

-Well, That`s it for now.
-I will add these images to my Print shop and they will be available from my Etsy shop over the next day or two.
+Well, That`s it for now!
+I will add these images to my Print shop and they will be available from my Etsy shop soon.
 If you would like any more information or to order your original or print, just get in touch.
 I am always happy to hear your comments. 🙂